Elgg/Elgg/docs/design/database.rst

 units of data called entities.

-Plugins are discouraged from interacting directly with the database, which creates a more stable system and a better user experience becase content created by different plugins can be mixed together in consistent ways.
+Plugins are discouraged from interacting directly with the database, which creates a more stable system and a better user experience because content created by different plugins can be mixed together in consistent ways.
 With this approach, plugins are faster to develop, and are at the same time much more powerful.